In brief

 - 1 Part: Premo Ecru

-- 1/2 Part: Premo Raw Umber (or any dark brown)
+- 1/2 Part: Premo Raw Umber (a dark brown such as Burnt Umber works as a substitute)

 - 1/8 Part: Premo Purple (this small amount can cool the mix slightly toward greige)